virtudesp/sisane-server/README.md

   * openAusias is a project whose aim is to build a software that provides you a template to easy build small and medium AJAX projects with the following technologies:
     * Server: J2EE servlets, MySQL, Gson, Maven
-    * Client: Javascript, JQuery
+    * Client: Javascript, Angular
   * Because software development trends naturaly to be complex openAusias wants to be easy and keep simple all the process. openAusias is used to teach web application development to vocational students and to qualify them to join the workforce maket of developers in a tiny period of time. openAusias was designed to avoid spaghetti code and complexity as far as possible, and brings an aid in structurate code development.
-  * openAusias has projects inside:
-    * Server: ausiasBROTH
-    * Client: ausiasFLOW & ausiasDOM

-### ausiasBROTH

-ausiasBROTH provides a layered J2EE environment to easy server web development.
+Server side provides a layered J2EE environment to easy server web development.
   * Layers:
     * a control server
     * service layer
     * data access objects layer
     * specific database layer
-  * Uses anotated beans to specify metadata
-  * Uses java Reflection to provide mos used generic operations

-### ausiasFLOW

-  * It's a front-end component based software glue, very simple.

-### ausiasDOM

-  * It's a way to avoid the use of client templates and achieve the automation of environments tabulation for the HTML code.
+Front End
+  * It has been written using Angular and Bootstrap